 How to check CPU usage on Mac

-If you're fed up with long loading times, stalling, and in some cases overheating, this article will provide you with the tips you need to understand CPU, monitor it, and get back in the driving seat of your Mac's output — let's go.
+In this article, we will provide you with the tips you need to understand CPU, monitor it, and get back in the driving seat of your Mac's output and performance.

 What is CPU usage on a Mac?